launchdarkly/ld-relay/docs/client-side.md

 LD_ALLOWED_HEADER_B=Timestamp,Company-A-Identifier
 ```

-Also, if you expose any of the client-side relay endpoints externally, we strongly recommend that you use HTTPS, either by configuring the Relay Proxy itself to be a secure server, or by placing an HTTPS proxy server in front of it, rather than exposing the Relay Proxy directly.
-To learn more, read [Using TLS](./tls.md)
+If you expose any of the client-side relay endpoints externally, we strongly recommend that you use HTTPS, either by configuring the Relay Proxy itself to be a secure server, or by placing an HTTPS proxy server in front of it, rather than exposing the Relay Proxy directly.
+To learn more, read [Using TLS](./tls.md).